clintonbeattie/flexinav/README.md

-# ResponsiveNavCalc
+# FlexiNavCalc

-ResponsiveNavCalc is a calculator for use in determining percentage widths of navigation items in responsive layouts.
+FlexiNavCalc is a calculator for use in determining percentage widths of navigation items in responsive layouts.

-The aim of creating ResponsiveNavCalc is to avoid certain responsive navigation issues and to give the developer more control over navigation layout, especially full width navigation elements.
+The aim of creating FlexiNavCalc is to avoid certain responsive navigation issues and to give the developer more control over navigation layout, especially full width navigation elements.

 Some of the problems this hopes to resolve in navigation are: